8 design top tips and 8 mistakes to avoid

 Location.
 Location.
 Location.

-For this example, we’re using an advert on Twitter to promote a self-published book.
+For this example, we’re using an advert on social media to promote a self-published book.

 I’ll also let you in on a secret.